chrismcgale/DepthFirstSearch/README.md

 # Graphs
 C++ OOP Implementation of graphs with BFS and DFS

+<h> Not complete </h>
-Follow instructions to perform a depth first search printing all the vertices connected to a specified vertex.
+Follow instructions to perform a depth first or bredth first search printing all the vertices connected to a specified vertex.

 To Do: <br>
 Fix visited array, maybe change to attribute of each vertex reset each time or map help by graph </br>